Bi-sexual King Fu Jian -- A Talented and Spoony Monarch in the History of China with Tragic Ending

 King Fu Jian then was enclosed in his capital city by his beloved prince for several months, until Fu was out of any resources and got hurt in a battle.

-Again, after Fu escaped out of the city, soon was betrayed by a general whom he trusted for a long time.
+Again, after Fu escaped out of the city, he soon was betrayed by a general whom he trusted for a long time.

 The capital city, a big and prosperous metropolis of Fu Jian’s huge empire, soon became a living hell.